paiqo/Databricks-VSCode/README.md

 # DBFS Browser
 ![DBFS Browser](/images/DBFSBrowser.jpg?raw=true "DBFS Browser")

 The DBFS Browser allows you to browse the whole Databricks File System including mountpoints!
 You can also download files, view or modify them locally and upload them again.
-For viewing files I highly recommend installing the extension [Data Preview](https://marketplace.visualstudio.com/items?itemName=paiqo.databricks-vscode) as it supports most formats communly used with Databricks.
+For viewing files I highly recommend installing the extension [Data Preview](https://marketplace.visualstudio.com/items?itemName=RandomFractalsInc.vscode-data-preview) as it supports most formats commonly used with Databricks.
-Clicking a file will download it to yout TEMP folder and open it in VS Code.
-If you download it explicitly using the icon next to the item, you will be asked where to save it locally.
+Clicking a file will open it as a temporary file in VS Code.
+If you download it explicitly using the icon next to the item, it will be stored locally in the DBFS folder of your `localSyncFolder`.

 **NOTE: The DBFS Browser also supports browsing of mount points if they were configured with a static authentication (e.g. an Azure Service Principal)!**